hadasbro/javautils/README.md

 2. Now click **Check out in SourceTree**.
 You may need to create a SourceTree account or log in.
-3. When you see the **Clone New** dialog in SourceTree, update the destination path and name if you’d like to and then click **Clone**.
+3. When you see the **Clone New** dialog in SourceTree, update the destination path and name if youï¿½d like to and then click **Clone**.
-4. Open the directory you just created to see your repository’s files.
+4. Open the directory you just created to see your repositoryï¿½s files.